ymd-h/diffqc/README.md

 ["Installation" section at JAX README](https://github.com/google/jax#installation))

 ## 2. Features
-diffq provides 2 types of operations, `dense` and `sparse`.
+diffqc provides 2 types of operations, `dense` and `sparse`.
 Both have same operations and only internal representations are different.

 ### 2.1 `dense` operation